Images

 Cost of ownership

-Compared with a conventional DS 3 PureTech 130 Automatic, the Hybrid system advances translate to a gain of nearly 20% in efficiency terms (1.2 fewer litres of fuel needed to travel 62 miles) and a reduction of 27g/km CO2 (or 19%) to 112g/km CO2.
-Expect around 65mpg on the combined cycle.
+Compared with the old conventional DS 3 PureTech 130 Automatic, the Hybrid system advances translate to a gain of nearly 20% in efficiency terms (1.2 fewer litres of fuel needed to travel 62 miles) and a reduction of 27g/km CO2 (or 19%) to 112g/km CO2.
+The car is rated at 62.1mpg on the combined cycle.

 In a DS 3 Hybrid, you set off silently using just electric energy, driving without any CO2 emissions and the petrol engine contributing if more power is required.
 Behind the wheel, as the switch from one motor to the other is imperceptible, the speed indicator turns blue when driving on electric power alone.
 On the digital instrument display, the energy flow can be shown, along with battery charge level and its operating status, via a power meter.
 The percentage of distance travelled just on electric energy is shown by the onboard computer and also at the end of the journey.